Easy Phyllo Apple Tart

 - 1 tsp cinnamon (or allspice or any other spice(s) you like with apples)

 - Preheat the oven to 350.
 The rack should be in the center of the oven.
-A pastry brush is recommended as shown below.

 - Now that the dough is all layered onto the pan, you can lay the apples across the dough.
 Leave about 1" of the dough uncovered, around the edges so that you can fold the edges in at the end.